 OMES Form PWC, Payroll Warrant Cancellation

-Email Form PWC to email@example.com.
+Paper warrant cancellations: Email Form PWC to firstname.lastname@example.org.
 Scan the original warrant (marked void) and attach to the email.
 However, OMES will process the cancellation without the scanned copy if the email certifies the agency has the warrant and can provide it when circumstances allow.
-If physically sending the paper warrant and form, the original warrant must be marked Void and attached to the completed Form PWC and sent to OMES Transaction Processing.
+If physically sending the paper warrant and form, the original warrant must be marked “Void” and attached to the completed Form PWC and sent to OMES Transaction Processing.
 These requests cannot be processed by fax.

-Email Form PWC to firstname.lastname@example.org.
-The document must be password protected and the password should be included in a separate email or sent via another secure method.
+Direct deposit cancellations: Email Form PWC to email@example.com.
+The document must be password-protected, and the password should be included in a separate email or sent via another secure method.
 To ensure direct deposit funds are returned, the PWC request must be received by noon three business days prior to the effective pay date.
 Any request for cancellation of direct deposits after that cutoff will be subject to recall or reversal procedures that are subject to denial by the employee’s bank.
 An employee must be notified in writing of a reversing entry and its reason no later than the effective date of the reversing entry.
-Please notify the employee no later than the day the form is submitted for processing.
+Please notify the employee no later than the day the OMES Form PWC is submitted for processing.

 "A payroll item will be posted in error to your bank account on MM/DD/YY.
 A reversal has been issued and will post to your account to pull these funds back to the state.
 Please keep the full amount of this deposit in your account.
 If the state cannot retrieve the full amount of the deposit, action will be taken in accordance with applicable procedures to retrieve the funds from you."

 Once the funds have been returned to the state, OMES will process a cancellation in the payroll system, which returns the funds to the agency.
 If the funds cannot be recovered from the bank, the agency is responsible for recovering the funds from the employee.
-Please refer to 74 O.S. § 840-2.19 D for information about recovering overpayments, if needed.
+Please refer to 74 O.S. § 840-2.19 D for proper procedures for recovering overpayments, if needed.
 The agency should submit OMES Form 94P for processing if the employee reimburses the funds through a miscellaneous payroll deduction or cash.

-PWC forms received for direct deposit items that are more than five business days past the effective date will not be processed, pursuant to NACHA rules.
-If agencies encounter erroneous entries more than five business days past the effective date, please contact Alicia Reel at 405-522-9479, email@example.com or firstname.lastname@example.org, or contact OST for consultation on options for recovering the funds.
+PWC forms received for direct deposit items that are more than five business days past the effective date will not be processed pursuant to NACHA rules.
+If agencies encounter erroneous entries more than five business days past the effective date, please contact Alicia Reel at 405-522-9479 or firstname.lastname@example.org, email@example.com, or OST for consultation on options for recovering the funds.

 Refunds of Taxes for Overpayments to Employees (Form 94P)

-Agencies must review all outstanding employee overpayments and collect required amounts from employees.
+Agencies need to review all outstanding employee overpayments and collect required amounts from employees.
 After collection, please submit OMES Form 94P, as applicable.
 If a refund of taxes is due to the agency, the form must be submitted by Friday, Dec.
-17, 2021.
+16, 2022.
 After this date, refunds cannot be returned to the agencies; however, agencies are still required to submit the form after this date for employee wage corrections.
-Corrections due to overpayments will be posted to the employee’s 2021 W-2 for requests submitted through Friday, Jan.
-7, 2022.
+Corrections due to overpayments will be posted to the employee’s 2022 W-2 for requests submitted through Friday, Jan.
+6, 2023.
 Any corrections submitted after Jan.
-7 will require a corrected W-2.
+6 will require a corrected W-2.